The Cairngorms Up-Close: Gallery

 Eriophyes laevis

-Where and when encountered: Carrbridge on 2 September 2021
+Where and when encountered: Carrbridge golf course on 2 September 2021

-About: These galls on alder leaves are the work of the mite Eriophyes laevis, a species occurring throughout Great Britain.
+About: These galls on alder leaves are most probably the work of the mite Eriophyes laevis, a species found throughout Great Britain.

 Cowberry redleaf gall (Exobasidium vaccinii)